Whose Ocean?

 The 'Whose ocean?' assembly

-In this Signature Project, we will follow up on the “whose ocean?” question, by preparing and holding an assembly to explore how the ocean can be meaningfully represented at international and national fora such as courts of law and in diplomacy.
-Inspired by the mock court on the representation of the North Sea, organized by the Embassy of the North Sea in de Peace Palace in The Hague, and the Court for Intergenerational Climate Crimes developed by Indian lawyer, academic and researcher Radha D'Souza and Dutch artist Jonas Staal, the assembly will propose a communal relationship doctrine for the stewardship of the ocean.
+In this Signature Project, we followed up on the “whose ocean?” question, by preparing and holding an assembly to explore how the ocean could be meaningfully represented at international and national fora such as courts of law and in diplomacy.
+Inspired by the mock court on the representation of the North Sea, organized by the Embassy of the North Sea in de Peace Palace in The Hague, and the Court for Intergenerational Climate Crimes developed by Indian lawyer, academic and researcher Radha D'Souza and Dutch artist Jonas Staal, the assembly proposed a communal relationship doctrine for the stewardship of the ocean.

-The outcome of our project will be a charter for how the ocean can be approached in international law and diplomacy, through the lens of both human-related and non-anthropocentric narratives.
-To translate these more-than-human perspectives into narrative frameworks that can be understood by humans, we will invite and financially support writers, artists, and groups with intimate ties to the ocean to contribute to the assembly, including its preparation.
-The exact form of this charter will be discussed in the kick-off meeting, where the stakeholders can contribute their expectations and wishes.
-Examples include white papers, policy briefs, and/or an art installation.
+The outcome of our project is a charter for how the ocean can be approached in international law and diplomacy, through the lens of both human-related and non-anthropocentric narratives.
+To translate these more-than-human perspectives into narrative frameworks that can be understood by humans, we invited and financially supported writers, artists, and groups with intimate ties to the ocean to contribute to the assembly, including its preparation.

 The charter and our other findings will be relevant to (inter)national lawyers, NGOs, and diplomats.
 The results will be discussed within the “Levende Oceanen”-discussion group that includes key ocean stakeholders from all Dutch ministries.
 It will also be shared with Dutch academics via the SCOR-NL-group.